DivyeB/Portfolio/README.md

 Under Process Portfolio Website

 ## Things Left:
-- Responsiveness of few pages
+- Responsiveness of contacts page
 - Menu needs to be made
-- Database needs to be connected to contacts page
+- Database needs to be connected to the contacts page
+- temp/ will be deleted when original pages will be ready